 Many times I have experienced young children making their ideas and thoughts heard through many different forms, be it drawing, dancing, painting with mud, singing, constructing or using gestures and props in role play.
 On a number of these occasions, I have had the privilege to witness some of those children begin to articulate their thoughts and ideas verbally to chosen, trusted people.
 Why is this special?
 Because these children have been diagnosed with selective mutism (formerly referred to as elective mutism) and have previously been unable to speak in all but very familiar environments.
-Can you imagine how debilitating that must be?
-And how empowering for that child to be able to overcome their fear!
+This can be debilitating socially and emotionally, but also very empowering for children who are able to overcome their fear.

 What is selective mutism?

-What is interesting about these behaviours, however, is that similar patterns are evident in sufferers of Post Traumatic Stress Disorder (PTSD), into which much more funding has been invested for research and treatment.
-During episodes of anxiety or trauma, the rapid release of stress hormones (mainly cortisol, adrenaline and norepinephrine) causes the left hemisphere of the brain, housing one of the speech centres in the Broca’s area, to become immobilised.
+What is interesting about these behaviours, however, is that similar patterns are evident in people who have Post Traumatic Stress Disorder (PTSD), into which much more funding has been invested for research and treatment.
+During episodes of anxiety or trauma, the rapid release of stress hormones (mainly cortisol, adrenaline and norepinephrine) causes the left hemisphere of the brain, housing one of the speech processing centres in Broca’s area, to become immobilised.
 This, in effect, freezes the person's ability to speak.
-They can still see the words they want to say in the visual cortex of their brain and can also hear the sound of those words in the auditory cortex of their brain but they just cannot recall them verbally (Schore, 2017).
+They can still see the words they want to say in the visual cortex of their brain and can also hear the sound of those words in the auditory cortex of their brain but they just cannot express them verbally (Schore, 2017).

-I'm really excited about making this discovery as I was researching more into the phenomenon of why the arts make such a difference to unlocking young children's communication channels.
+I'm really excited about this discovery as it opens a new doorway into the phenomenon of why the arts make such a difference to unlocking young children's communication channels.
 So much so that I have decided to try and put a more rigorous, scientifically tested evidence base behind my theory by studying this as part of a PhD programme in the new Biosocial Science Lab at Manchester Metropolitan University.

 What will the research involve?